cdapio/cdap/cdap-docs/tutorial/source/tutorial2.rst

 real-time, and computes the bounce ratio of each web page encountered using batch processing.

-The Wise application uses these Cask Data Application Platform (CDAP) constructs to analyze web server logs:
+The Wise v\ |wise-version| application uses these Cask Data Application Platform (CDAP) constructs to analyze web server logs:

 - **Stream:** Ingests log data in real-time